-However, one year later, 2014, after raising $160 million from investors, he found that it was wrong because Automattic is still somewhat of a poster child for open source solutions success stories.
-We found that Matt was quite satisfied with what has been achieved so far and he decided to continue going with open source solutions with commercial ventures designed to sustain the company rather than generating massive revenue.
-On the other words, they want to go a long journey rather than the short term plan.
+However, one year later, in 2014, after raising $160 million from investors, he found that it was wrong.
+Because Automattic is still somewhat of a poster child for open source solutions success stories.
+We found that Matt was quite satisfied with what has been achieved so far.
+He decided to continue going with open source solutions with commercial ventures designed to sustain the company rather than generating massive revenue.
+In other words, they want to go a long journey rather than the short term plan.

 To be continued…